quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ID table that allows the connection to survive a NAT rebinding, and reduces the probability of connection failure due to a change in the number of servers.

-When using codepoint 0b11, all octets but the first MUST appear to be random.
+When using codepoint 0b11, all bytes but the first SHOULD have no larger of a chance of collision as random bytes.
 The connection ID SHOULD be of at least length 8 to provide 7 bytes of entropy after the first octet with a low chance of collision.
 Furthermore, servers in a pool SHOULD also use a consistent connection ID length to simplify the load balancer's extraction of a connection ID from short headers.

 ## Length Self-Description